 When using your cell phone, try to hold it higher up to minimize the strain on your neck and back.
 Don’t forget to sit up straight too!

-As commuting has become a regular part of the American work day, many people spend multiple hours per day in their vehicles.
-Choosing a car with the proper seat height, lumbar support and leg room is key for anyone who is commuting.
 Taller individuals may think that their options are limited to trucks and SUVs, but many smaller, more fuel efficient cars or hybrids offer plenty of leg room.
 Adding additional padding to the back of your seat to create a flatter surface can help alleviate back pain.
-For anyone with a longer commute, don’t be afraid to make a quick stop to stretch your legs.
+And for anyone with a longer commute, don’t be afraid to make a quick stop to stretch your legs.

 Stretching has a number of benefits but can be especially helpful in keeping a healthy back.
 Stretching helps to increase flexibility and improve circulation.
 Additionally, it can help to improve your posture, keeping back aches and discomfort at bay.